aamnah/notes.aamnah.com/content/databases/mysql_move-large-databases.md

 - `--quick` forces mysqldump to retrieve rows for a table from the server a row at a time rather than retrieving the entire row set and buffering it in memory before writing it out.
 - To dump large tables, combine the `--single-transaction` option with the `--quick` option
 - To include stored routines and events in a dump made using `--all-databases`, use the `--routines` and `--events` options explicitly.
+- The `performance_schema` database, is not dumped even with the `--all-databases` option.
+You can mention it explicitly with the `--databases` option.
+- By default, it'll lock tables when you dump, so be careful of using either `--single-transaction` or `--skip-lock-tables` option when moving live databases.

 ### Sizes